 - No Hot Water

-- Your Boiler Leaking Or Dripping
+- Boiler Leaking Or Dripping

-- Strange Sounds Coming From Your Boiler
+- Strange Noises Coming From Your Boiler

 - Extinguished Pilot Light